Choosing an accountant or tax adviser

 Tips on how to choose the right accountant/tax adviser

-If you appoint an accountant or tax adviser, you should do so with great care.
+If you appoint an accountant or tax adviser, you should do so with care.
 Anyone can set up in business offering accounting and tax advisory services, even if they have no professional qualifications or experience.

 Professionally qualified advisers who have completed relevant qualifications will be regulated by their professional body and will keep their skills and knowledge up to date through continuing professional development.
 They are also required to hold Professional Indemnity Insurance.